maxint-rd/mxUnifiedLcdEdentifier2/README.md

 This driver supports using one shift-register for the datapins in combination with two regular pins for WR and DC.
 Alternatively two cascaded registers can be using in which case the datapins are all supplied by the ending (first) register and the WR and DC by the second.
 For the shift-register the mxUnified74HC595 driver is used over SPI.

-See the included example for suggested connections of the display module to the I2C LCD driver interface.
+See the included example for suggested connections of the display module to the shift register(s).

 Using I2C I/O expander
 ======================